Episode 21 – The Blue Cavern

 Tag: Hooyaa!

-It was Jaak’s turn to jump and he let out an involuntary whoosh of air as if he had been holding it all this time – a bit cross at being scared, but thankful that his friend had returned safely.
+It was Jaak’s turn to jump and he let out an involuntary whoosh of air as if he had been holding it all this time.
+He was a bit cross at being scared, but thankful that his friend had returned safely.

 Tag: The tunnel goes on quite a bit further and then — it opens out into one of our mines!
 I could see lights, machinery and also some of the miners working, but I stayed hidden, so they wouldn’t see me.

-Jaak: Wow – that’s amazing this passage must connect all the way through into Big John’s Mine!
-That will be why we keep feeling the air moving through the tunnels – that’s one of my Dad’s jobs!
+Jaak: Wow — that’s amazing!
+This passage must connect all the way through into Big John’s Mine!
+That’ll be why we keep feeling the air moving through the tunnels — that’s one of my dad’s jobs.
 They pump fresh air into the mine to keep it ventilated!

 Tag then emerged fully back into the cavern full of glowing cyan stones and re-joined his friend.